 In addition to the physical pain and emotional trauma, these injuries can also be extremely expensive to treat.
 Fees for an ambulance, hospitalization, doctors, home care, pharmaceuticals, medical devices, physical therapy, and home and vehicle modifications can be overwhelming.
 A Fulton County truck driver intoxication lawyer could pursue compensation to help with these expenses, and provide for a victim’s pain and suffering, mental anguish, and loss of enjoyment of life.

-When an intoxicated truck driver injures another, there is, of course, a case to be made against the driver.
+When an intoxicated truck driver injures another, there is a case to be made against the driver.
 But others may be found liable as well.
 Georgia’s dram shop laws states that anyone who serves or sells alcohol to an intoxicated person liable.
 If a trucking company employed the driver, it could also be held responsible for the negligent or reckless acts of its employees.

 Some trucking companies might claim that an at-fault driver is an independent contractor and therefore not the company’s legal responsibility.
 However, a skilled Fulton County truck driver intoxication attorney could investigate the circumstances to argue against the company’s claim.